Dates as data

 Challenge: pulling month, day and year out of dates

-(Make sure the new column is formatted as a number and not as a date.)
+(Make sure the new columns are formatted as a number and not as a date.)

 Challenge: pulling hour, minute and second out of the current time